PuneethKouloorkar/SPC-Water-Model/README.md

 # SPC-Water-Model
 This repo demonstrates simulation of flexible SPC Water Model.
+The presentation pdf will give more insights about the project.